armcknight/colloquial-swift/README.md

 				- `scripts/github_search_queries.rb` performs all the queries and writes the results to disk under `github_search_results/`, in subdirectories named as a unique id made of the search terms
 		- processing results
 			- ✅ `scripts/gather_ssh_urls.rb` converts result json to lists of ssh cloning urls
+			- ✅ pull desired repo metadata out of paged results, into one large JSON array `scripts/combine_search_results.sh`
 - ✅ clone repositories
 	- clone all to one flat repo: `scripts/clone_repos.rb`
 - ✅ remove dependency and example code `scripts/remove_dependencies_and_examples.rb`
 	- lots of Pods/ and Carthage/ directories will be checked in; remove them after cloning
-	- remove Example/ directories, which may contain their own dependencies too
+	- remove example/demo directories, which may contain their own dependencies too
+	- remove playground and test directories also
 	- no need to worry about git submodules, we never sync them as part of cloning
 - ✅ filter repositories
 	- not all repositories will be relevant, many test/experimentation/example repos, or personal apps
 	- only select repositories with a podspec (some have more than one)
 	- `scripts/filter_for_podspecs.rb`
-- run observation scripts, outputting results
-- visualize results
+- extract observations
+	- text search (`ag`, the silver searcher) to grab raw lines of code
+	- `swiftc -dump-parse` or `swiftc -print-ast`
+		- gets structured, canonical forms of declarations/etc in S-expressions (`-dump-parse`) or ASTs (`-print-ast`)
+		- parse in the ruby scripts with [sxp](https://github.com/dryruby/sxp.rb)?
+		- helps filter out commented declarations and other non-specific text containing a keyword used in the text search (e.g. searching with 'extension' turns up extension declarations but also any comments containing the word, etc)

 #### Observations

 - code
 	- declarations
-		- access modifier usage for everything
 		- ✅ extension
 			- collate by thing being extended
 				- separate into extensions on Apple vs. non-Apple API